ShenQingchuan/tsc-err-dirs/README.md

 - tsc version: >=4.5.5
 - Installed [Nerd Font](https://github.com/ryanoasis/nerd-fonts)

-> Warning: We only recommend you to use this CLI app in Mac OS or Linux, since it's using a lot of shell features which may not have good support in Windows.
+> Warning: We recommend you to use this CLI app in Mac OS or Linux, since it's using a lot of shell features which may not have good support in Windows.

 ## Install